Loan To Value Ratio (LVR)

-The LVR that you can borrow depends on the loan amount you are wishing to take, the location of your property, your credit history and the type of loan you that are applying for.
+The LVR that you can borrow depends on the home loan amount you need, the location of your property, your credit history and the type of loan you that are applying for.

-On the other hand, low doc applicants (self employed with no income evidence) can borrow up to 60% LVR and possibly up to 80% LVR, if they are in a strong financial position.
+Low doc applicants (self employed with no income evidence) can borrow up to 60% LVR and possibly up to 80% LVR, if they’re in a strong financial position.

 Is it possible to borrow 100% LVR?